dreamfactorysoftware/df-couchdb/README.md

-# rave-couchdb
+# df-couchdb
-DreamFactory RAVE service for CouchDB
+DreamFactory service for CouchDB